I am writing a series of articles to show you how therapy can help with intrusive thoughts. I shall cover.

-- Cognitive Behavioural Therapy CBT, as this model, addresses some limitations of ERP in that we examine the role of thought processes.
+- Cognitive Behavioural Therapy CBT, as this model, addresses some limitations of ERP in examining the role of thought processes.

-- A series of different paths that will help with rumination and intrusive thoughts.
+- A series of different paths will help with rumination and intrusive thoughts.

 Throughout this series, I shall be giving you things to try.
 I aim to introduce various models of therapy that can help and allow you to choose treatments that will work best for you.

-This guide will begin with an overview explaining intrusive thoughts and how to tell intrusive thoughts apart from other thoughts.
+This guide will begin with an overview explaining intrusive thoughts and how to tell intrusive thoughts apart from others.
 Understanding this difference is necessary, as before seeking treatment, you need to know you are dealing with intrusive thoughts that occur within OCD.

 Why do you need to know this?

 Different mental health conditions have treatments designed to work with a particular state, just as various medical conditions have other treatments.
 To get better, you need a professional to say what is wrong.
 You might understand this better if I give a medical example.